 Then one day in September of 2016 I said “screw it” and left my job and said sayonara to the United States for a year-long trip around the world!

 on the way to the airport to start my trip in Iceland!

 Now don’t get me wrong here, I’m one of those crazy people who actually LOVED her job.
 After graduating from the University of Idaho, and majoring in marketing, I headed off to San Francisco to work in tech.
 This lead me to run events at a few tech startups where I got to travel all over the USA, Canada, and the UK.
 For me, this was the ultimate dream job and living in SF in my 20’s was the ultimate college after college experience!

 But then some voice deep inside of me was practically screaming at me to travel more.
 At my company, I traveled all the time for work, but it was exhausting to work and travel for events.
 I also had unlimited paid vacation (yeah why I quit is beyond me), but even though I took vacations a lot, I never really felt like I’d explored or filled the need to stay in a place long enough to soak up the culture.
 That’s when I realized the travel bug bit me and it bit me hard!

 I HAD to go travel.
 I just had to.
 It was almost like no one could say anything to convince me not to.
-I knew I was going to do it and I just needed to start saving up the money.
-I started by researching tons of other solo female travelers who had quit their lives and traveled and after reading their inspiring blogs, I knew I could do it too.
+I knew I was going to do it and I just needed one thing…money!
+So, I started by researching tons of other solo female travelers who had quit their lives and traveled and after reading their inspiring blogs, I knew I could do it too.

 So, here I am, a solo female traveler who has had more experiences in 1 year than I’ve had in a lifetime.
-I’m turning 28 in 1 month and will be heading to Italy with my family after my trip to Japan.
-After that, the world is my goddamn oyster and I hope you’ll follow along so I can inspire you to quit your life and do the same. 🙂
+My blog is here to hopefully inspire you travel more and realize it’s a lot easier than you might think!
+I hope you’ll follow along so I can inspire you to quit your jobs and do the same. 🙂

 Contact me if you have any questions at email@example.com.